Muscular & Cerebral Atrophy

 Cerebral Atrophy and Depression

-A recent study (reported on the UCLA Newsroom, July 01, 2010) looks at brain atrophy
+UCLA Newsroom, looks at brain atrophy as a cause

-as a cause of depression for those with MS. Adding to all that ails people managing
+of depression for those with MS. Adding to all that ails people managing their

 Yet despite its prevalence, the cause of this depression is not understood.
 It's